padiketeku/EarthObservation101-Practicals/Activity-02-Sign up for an Earth Engine Account.md

-2, Click **Create Project** .
+2, Click **Create project** .
 The below window may pop up.
 I have changed the default project name to "earth-observation-1000".
 You can also specify a different project name.